a21rammo/mobileapp-programming-project/README.md

 The SecondActivity consists of many different data variables.
 All of them are private which means the member data is only visible within the class, not from any other classes.
 The JSON url consists also a final which means the url that is set can’t be changed.
 Recyclerview has to be connected to the recyclerview inside of the xml file.
 Afterwards we set the recyclerview to linearlayout and get our data from ArrayList from ProgrammingAdapter.
 The recyclerview has also to be set to ProgrammingAdapter.The GSON is used to unload the data from JSON.

 The data will be fetched with the help of a class given from the examinator, called JsonTask.
 That class consists of Asynchronous task which in short it will create a seperate thread to run in background in order to parse JSON data.
-In SecondActivity we will create a method called onPostExecute which will fetch JSON data and put it in a temporary ARrayList and clearly current ArrayList from Adapter and add the newly fetched one.
+In SecondActivity we will create a method called onPostExecute which will fetch JSON data and put it in a temporary ArrayList and clear current ArrayList from Adapter and add the newly fetched one.

 ```
     @Override